lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 you can see similiar usage in example files inside Container folder or another folders ...

+you can also test this in the settings tab

 ## :heart: Recommended Components For Use In The Project

   ### Map Component